beefchimi/earwurm/docs/conversion.md

 # Converting audio

-This documentation will NOT describe how to record audio and export it from any editing software.
+> This documentation will NOT describe how to record audio and export it from any editing software.
+For that, you may want to read: <https://medium.com/shopify-ux/improving-ui-with-web-audio-368bf674ccf7>

-Quite simply, if you have existing audio files that are not already in `webm` format, you can convert them using a command-line tool called [`ffmpeg`](https://ffmpeg.org/).
+If you have existing audio files that are not already in `webm` format, you can convert them using a command-line tool called [`ffmpeg`](https://ffmpeg.org/).
+If you are on a Mac and using Homebrew, `ffmpeg` is [very easy to install](https://formulae.brew.sh/formula/ffmpeg) as a command-line tool.

 You can learn some audio-specific commands from the [`ffmpeg` documentation](https://ffmpeg.org/ffmpeg.html#Audio-Options).

 Using `ffmpeg`, you can select an audio file as an “input source”, pass some options that tell `ffmpeg` how you want to transform the audio, and point to an “output source” to save the converted asset.